wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   (1) This Act may be cited as the [Building Societies Amendment Act 1987][360], and shall be read together with and deemed part of the Building Societies Act 1965 (hereinafter referred to as ""the principal Act"").

     (2) This Act shall come into force on 1 September 1987\.

-##### 38 References to advances

-*   Any reference in the principal Act to the term ""advance"" shall be read and construed as a reference to a loan or other investment.

 ##### 39 Approval of societies for acceptance of deposits from members in home ownership accounts or farm ownership accounts before coming into force of this Act deemed to be approval under new section 56D